I. General expectations

 - My car has broken down and I can’t move it.
 What should I do?

-First, call campus security at 7599 and they will attempt to help you with your vehicle.
+First, call campus safety at 7599 and they will attempt to help you with your vehicle.
 Then ask them to leave a message with physical plant in order to avoid a ticket for illegal parking.
-If you do not contact security when you can’t move your vehicle, you are liable for any and all tickets that you may receive.
+If you do not contact campus safety when you can’t move your vehicle, you are liable for any and all tickets that you may receive.

 - My friend/relative drove my car onto campus and they didn’t know the parking rules.
 Is the ticket void?

 No, you are responsible for anyone that drives or parks your vehicle on the Goshen College campus.
 All fines will be sent to the person under whom the violating vehicle is registered.

 - I or my spouse only drive my parent’s/spouse’s car on campus a couple of times a year.
 Do I need to register it?

 Yes, you have seven days in which to register a vehicle once it first comes on to campus.
 Please register all vehicles that you may ever drive onto the campus.